 - What is the life cycle of racehorses in Japanese racing?

-- Do registered racehorses always have to be stabled at the JRA facilities such as racecourses and training centers?
+- Do registered racehorses always have to be stabled at JRA facilities such as racecourses and training centers?

 - To enter a horse in JRA races, the owner must first conclude an entrustment agreement with a trainer licensed by the JRA.

-- Can the JRA recommend trainers?
+- Can the JRA make introductions to trainers?

 - If a problem arises between an owner and the appointed trainer of the owner’s horse, the matter should basically be resolved between the two parties.